SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_val.rst

    While the expedition title can be modified at any time, the expedition code is a unique identifier and cannot be changed.

-If adding to or updating data previously uploaded, simply select the associated project from the Expedition Name drop-down.
+If adding to or updating data previously uploaded, simply select the associated project from the Expedition Name dropdown.

 	If adding new samples to an existing GEOME expedition, only the new samples need to be in the spreadsheet to be uploaded.